architecture-building-systems/CityEnergyAnalyst/docs/how-to-create-a-new-release.rst

 The current version number can be found in the module :py:mod:`cea` (actually, since :py:mod:`cea` is a package, you need to look into the file ``__init__.py``) in the variable ``__version__``.
 All code requiring knowledge of the current version number should read the version from here.
-In python this can be achieved by:
+In python modules this can be achieved by:

 .. source: python